About Us

 To train, support, and elect progressive women to public office in Oklahoma.

-Since 2010, Sally’s List has empowered candidates and campaign staff to incite change in Oklahoma.
+Since 2010, Sally’s List has empowered candidates to run for political office and campaign staff to incite change in Oklahoma.
 As a nonpartisan organization, the women of Sally’s List support community-building issues like public education, healthcare, and a strong economy.
 Our training programs mobilize women to make a long-lasting impact in their communities.

 Sally’s List namesake, political trailblazer and advocate Sally Rae Merkle Mock, passed away in 2009.
 But her legacy of working diligently to empower women and improve Oklahoma communities lives on through our work.